Japanese indigo textiles workshops in Fujino, 2020

 Savouring and appreciating old Japanese textiles that were made by anonymous craftsmen gives you a glimpse into a distant, rich and unique cultural heritage.
 It is a refreshing break from our consumer lives to know that there are people who dedicate their lives to creating these unsigned masterpieces.
 There have been, and thankfully still are artisans to whom self-promotion is an unknown practice.
 It would be wonderful to run the workshop retreat with this spirit.

 The workshop is for twelve days.
 The first day is an introduction to Tokyo and textiles.
 Then, once unpacked at the farmhouse, you will dive in and start to swim in the deep purple indigo.
 You’ll be splashing around in the vats until it is time to re-pack your bags.
 Hands-on, or in this case ‘hands-in,’ is the best way to know what indigo is about.
+The last day is on Tokyo, visiting supplies shops so you have lots of goodies to continue your practice with at home!

 This workshop is a great introduction to indigo dyeing and Japanese textiles in general.